ImperialCollegeLondon/pyrealm/docs/source/development/overview.md

 ### Installing and using `pre-commit`

-The `pyrealm` package uses [`pre-commit`](https://pre-commit.com/).
+Development of the `pyrealm` package uses [`pre-commit`](https://pre-commit.com/).
 This is a python tool that runs a set of checks on `git` commits and stops the commit from completing when any of those checks fail.
 We use `pre-commit` to help catch a wide range of common issues and make sure that all code pushed to the GitHub repository meets some simple quality assurance checks and uses some common formatting standards.

 The `pre-commit` tool is installed by the `poetry install` step above, so you now need to install the `pyrealm` configuration for `precommit` and run the tool to set up the